 Think about it like an apprenticeship or an internship.

-Write to Build Your Resume
+4. When You're Writing to Build Your Resume

 If I ever have the need to let someone know about my writing credentials, I can say that I've written for Huffington Post.
 Huffpo famously does not pay its writers.
 For that reason, I don't regularly write for them.